-- 1. Though difficult, do organizations follow similar lines in designing their logistics strategy?
+1. Do organizations follow similar lines in designing their logistics strategy?
 2. What is the difference between cost leadership and product differentiation strategies?
 3. How are these two approaches phrased in logistics?
 4. What does 'lean logistics' mean?
 What is its aim?
 5. Where did this strategy originate?
 6. What are the five principles of this approach?
 7. How are these principles connected?
 8. How did the work along these lines at Toyota begin?
 9. Do low costs necessarily mean lean operations?
 10. What is the agile strategy?
 11. What are its two aspects?
 12. What does an organization's focus on a customer mean?
 13. How important for an organization are satisfied customers?
 14. Are there any basic differences between lean and agile strategies?
-If yes, which? - 4.
-Expand on the following statements. - 1.
-Each organization works out its own strategy.
+If yes, which?

+1. Each organization works out its own strategy.
 2. It is hardly possible to completely avoid the costs of logistics.
 3. Toyota was a pioneer in adopting lean strategies.
-4. Agile strategy puts a lot of emphasis on a customer satisfaction. - 5.
-Work in pairs.
+4. Agile strategy puts a lot of emphasis on a customer satisfaction.

+Ex.
+5. Work in pairs.
 Describe the main strategy options that companies use to improve their performance.